 What if you get lost or get into trouble?

-The desert section of the Jordan Trail is quite remote in parts and you can go almost a full days walk on some sections without phone signal.
-It’s important that you are a competent walker and having first aid skills is really sensible.
+The desert section of the Jordan Trail is quite remote in parts and you can go almost a full day’s walk on some sections without a phone signal.
+It’s important that you are a competent walker and having first-aid skills is really sensible.

 We had a Garmin GPS InReach Explorer with us.
-The Sat Phone capabilities on it meant we could send text and make calls if we got in trouble.
+The Sat Phone capabilities on it meant we could send texts and make calls if we got in trouble.

 Is the Jordan Trail safe?

-The real dangers I think are in the remoteness of the hike.
+The other dangers I think are in the remoteness of the hike.
 Some risks include..

 Dogs – the Bedouins like to have guard dogs and they can be quite aggressive.
-They usually stayed away although their barks were a bit intimidating.
-Picking up a rock (as if to throw it at the dog) usually caused it to cower away
+They usually stayed away although their barks were a bit intimidating at times and did put me on edge.
+Picking up a rock (as if to throw it at the dog) usually caused it to cower away.

 Dehydration/Heatstroke – you need to be very aware of your water supply and your body.
-Experience, taking it slow in the beginning and on hot days and being organised with your water drops and rescue plan is important.
+Experience, taking it slow in the beginning and on hot days, and being organised with your water drops and a rescue plan is important.

 Flash flooding – You’ll want to be checking the weather forecast regularly for warnings of flash flooding.
-It happens fast so if you do get caught somewhere with water coming in, drop everything and get to a high place fast!
+It happens fast so if you do get caught somewhere with water coming in (even if it doesn’t look dramatic initially), drop everything and get to a high place fast!